 What is the OTC Grey market?

-The gray market is a type of over-the-counter (OTC) trading where securities never trade on an exchange.
+The gray market is an over-the-counter (OTC) trading where securities never trade on an exchange.
 Instead, the gray market trades in securities suspended from other exchanges or that have not yet begun official trading, such as a pre-IPO.

 How to identify OTC stocks